 On the Fourth of July, the whole camp gathered at the beach for a fireworks display by cabin nine.
 Being Hephaestus's kids, they weren't going to settle for a few lame red-white-and-blue explosions.
-They'd anchored a barge offshore and loaded it with rockets the size of Patriot missiles.
+They'd anchored a barge offshore and colors.
+As Annabeth and I were spreading a picnic blanket, Grover showed up to tell us good-bye.
+He was dressed in his usual jeans and T-shirt and sneakers, but in the last few weeks he'd started to look older, almost high-school age.
+His goatee had gotten thicker.
+He'd put on weight.
+His horns loaded it with rockets the size of Patriot missiles.
 According to Annabeth, who'd seen the show before, the blasts would be sequenced so tightly they'd look like frames of animation across the sky.
-The finale was supposed to be a couple of hundred-foot-tall Spartan warriors who would crackle to life above the ocean, fight a battle, then explode into a million colors.
+The finale was supposed to be a couple of hundred-foot-tall Spartan warriors who would crackle to life above the ocean, fight a battle, then explode into a million had grown at least an inch, so he now had to wear his rasta cap all the time to pass as human.
+"I'm off," he said.
+"I just came to say ... well, you know."
+I tried to feel happy for him.
+After all, it wasn't every day a satyr got permission to go look for the great god Pan.
+But it was hard saying good-bye.
+I'd only known Grover a year, yet he was my oldest friend.
+Annabeth gave him a hug.
+She told him to keep his fake feet on.
+I asked him where he was going to search first.